 [99.
 Deleted by No. 53 of 1957 s.
 9.]

 99A.
-Absent voting
+Absent vote, who may make etc.

 (1) Where, on polling day for an election, an elector is absent from the district for which he is enrolled and has not applied for or obtained a ballot paper under and in accordance with the provisions of section 90, such elector shall, subject to the regulations relating to absent voting, be permitted to vote in person in the prescribed manner as an absent voter at any polling place open outside the district for which he is enrolled.